 - Non-destructive sensors to estimate produce quality, sort by quality, and reduce losses in the supply chain.

 - Real-time, in-storage and in-transit monitoring of critical parameters, including temperature, and relative humidity.

 - Cybersecurity and large-data applications in the produce supply chain.

 - Artificial Intelligence (AI) approaches to modeling produce quality, nutritional value, and safety.

-Dr. Donis started working as an Assistant Postharvest Systems Engineering Specialist in Cooperative Extension, in the Department of Biological and Agricultural Engineering at UC Davis in October 12, 2015.
-At UC Davis he has focused his work in postharvest engineering, handling (storage, drying, etc.), none-invasive assessment, and processing of agricultural commodities with a goal of reducing energy consumption while ensuring food quality and safety.
-These are critical issues for the fresh market fruit and vegetable, dried fruit, tree nut, and rice industries in California and the World.
+Dr. Donis-Gonzalez began working as an Assistant Postharvest Systems Engineering Specialist in Cooperative Extension, in the Department of Biological and Agricultural Engineering at UC Davis in 2015.
+He focuses on postharvest engineering, handling (storage, drying, etc.), non-invasive assessment, and processing of agricultural commodities with a goal of reducing energy consumption while ensuring food quality and safety.
+These are critical issues for the fresh market fruit and vegetable, dried fruit, tree nut, and rice industries in California and around the world.